bluesky/bluesky/doc/source/api_changes.rst

   such as directing the log output to a file.
-* The ``bluesky-0MQ-proxy`` script now supports a ``-v, --verbose`` option, which logs every start and stop document received and a ``-vvv`` ("very verbose")` option, which logs every document of every type.
+* The ``bluesky-0MQ-proxy`` script now supports a ``-v, --verbose`` option, which logs every start and stop document received and a ``-vvv`` ("very verbose") option, which logs every document of every type.
 * The prefix on messages sent by :class:`bluesky.callbacks.zmq.Publisher` can be set to arbitrary bytes.
-(In previous versions, the prefix was hardcoded to an encoded combination of the hostname, process ID, and the Python object ID of a RunEngine intance.)
+(In previous versions, the prefix was hardcoded to an encoded combination of the hostname, process ID, and the Python object ID of a RunEngine instance.)
 * The RunEngine includes a human-readable, not-necessarily-unique ``scan_id`` key in the RunStart document.
 The source of the ``scan_id`` is now pluggable via a new parameter, ``scan_id_source``.
 See :doc:`run_engine_api` for